 - 1. Defines and sets the types of allowable expenses through Board policy 2:125, Board Member Compensation; Expenses and 5:60, Expenses. - 2.
 Set the maximum allowable reimbursement for travel, meal, and lodging expenses to an amount shown in Appendix A effective January 1, 2017 until the Resolution is rescinded or replaced by the Board. - 3.
 Supersedes its previously adopted Resolution to Regulate Expense Reimbursements as of the effective date in paragraph two above. - 4.
 Requires use of District Travel & Reimbursement Request in the form attached. - 5.
-May approve expenses that exceed the Board's maximum allowable reimbursement amount by a roll call vote at an open meeting when an emergency or other extraordinary circumstance exists.

-6. Must approve i its members' ' expenses b v a roll ca all vote e at an open mee tinc ١.
+May approve expenses that exceed the Board's maximum allowable reimbursement amount by a roll call vote at an open meeting when an emergency or other extraordinary circumstance exists. - 6.
+Must approve its members' expenses by a roll call vote at an open meeting.

 Attested by: , Board President

 Attested by: , Board Secretary

 DATED:June 2, 2017